EXCLUSIVE-Sony-Zee merger can hurt competition, more scrutiny needed, India watchdog finds

 Zee in a statement said it continues to take all the required legal steps to complete all the necessary approval processes for the proposed merger.

-The CCI and Sony in India did not immediately respond to requests for comment.
-Representatives of Sony in Japan did not respond outside regular business hours.
+The CCI and Sony in India did not respond to requests for comment.
+Representatives of Sony in Japan also did not respond.

 In its 21-page notice, the CCI said its initial review shows the proposed deal would place the combined entity in a "strong position" with around 92 channels in India, also citing Sony's global revenue of $86 billion and assets of $211 billion.